david419kr/video-watermark-removal-script-for-lama-cleaner/readme.md

 -- Requirements --

 > Lama Cleaner must be running at 8080 port.
-Seems my script does not work with iopaint(new version of lama-cleaner?), please install a forked old version of lama-cleaner.(just "pip install lama-cleaner" will work) https://github.com/david419kr/lama-cleaner

 > Python3 must be installed.
 (Maybe you will automatically satisfy this requirement if you're running Lama Cleaner)